JurgenR/aioslsk/docs/source/SOULSEEK.rst

    * :ref:`UserLeftRoom` : with room name and user name for all other users in the room
    * :ref:`RoomList`
-   * :ref:`PrivateRoomUsers` : for private rooms we are still part of
+   * :ref:`PrivateRoomMembers` : for private rooms we are still part of
    * :ref:`PrivateRoomOperators` : for private rooms we are still part of

 Received by operator: